 The members of the Committee will exercise their business judgment to act in what they reasonably believe to be the best interests of the Company and its stockholders.
 The Committee will provide counsel and advice to management and the Board by discharging the following authority and responsibilities:

-- The Committee will annually review and make recommendations to the Outside Directors regarding the corporate goals and objectives applicable to the compensation of the chief executive officer (“CEO”), evaluate at least annually the CEO’s performance in light of those goals and objectives, and recommend to the Outside Directors for their determination and approval the CEO’s compensation level based on this evaluation.
+- The Committee will annually review and make recommendations to the Board regarding the corporate goals and objectives applicable to the compensation of the chief executive officer (“CEO”), evaluate at least annually the CEO’s performance in light of those goals and objectives, and recommend to the Board for its determination and approval the CEO’s compensation level based on this evaluation.
 In determining the long-term incentive component of CEO compensation, the Committee should consider the Company’s performance and relative stockholder return, the value of similar incentive awards given to CEOs at comparable companies, the awards given to the Company’s CEO in past years and any other factors the Committee deems appropriate.
 The CEO cannot be present during any voting or deliberations by the Committee on his or her compensation.

 - The Committee will review and approve the compensation of all other executive officers.
 The Committee should consider the CEO’s recommendation and evaluation of each individual’s performance, the Company’s overall performance and comparable compensation paid to similarly situated executives in comparable companies.
 In considering any compensation or severance arrangements or plans with executive officers, the Committee will consider, among other factors in evaluating the particular officer’s performance, his/her compliance with legal and regulatory requirements and internal policies and procedures, and in any severance arrangements, the circumstances surrounding such officer’s departure.

 - The Committee will review and make recommendations to the Board regarding incentive compensation plans and equity-based compensation plans, including whether to adopt, amend and terminate such plans.
 The Committee will also have the authority to administer the Company’s incentive and equity-based compensation plans.
-The Committee will review and approve grants and awards to executive officers and other participants under the Company’s equity-based compensation plans.
-The Committee may delegate the approval of grants and awards to participants other than executive officers as provided in the applicable plan.
+The Committee will review and recommend grants and awards to directors and executive officers and will review and approve grants and awards to other participants under the Company’s equity-based compensation plans.
+The Committee may delegate the approval of grants and awards to participants other than directors and executive officers as provided in the applicable plan.

 - The Committee will review and discuss with management the Company’s Compensation Discussion and Analysis (“CD&A”) and the related executive compensation information, recommend to the Board that the CD&A and related executive compensation information be included in the Company’s annual report on Form 10-K and proxy statement, and produce the compensation committee report on executive officer compensation required to be included in the Company’s proxy statement and annual report on Form 10-K.